 Coquitlam is embracing innovation to support our transition towards a more sustainable future – a journey structured around climate action, built environment, and water management.

-Applications are accepted and reviewed on an ongoing basis by the Project Greenlight Team, and reviewed quarterly by the City of Coquitlam.
+Applications are accepted and reviewed on an ongoing basis by the Project Greenlight Team, and reviewed quarterly by City of Coquitlam.
+The next review period starts June 1st, 2023

 City of Coquitlam will give preference to proponents that provide functional, reliable, and scalable solutions that can explain implementation opportunities, connections to corporate objectives, and timelines.